babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 At this point, you may be wondering why we even bother with fragments in the first place.

 The answer is ***Isolation, and reusability***.
-Whenever I select a `Person` in the context of my dialog, I will need to *know* which fields are required by the `Person` and it's respective sub-fields.
+Whenever I select a `Person` in the context of my dialog, I will need to *know* which fields are required by the `Person` component and it's respective sub-fields.

 This can be a harrowing thought - especially if you consider a scenario where you might have a lot of fields, which in turn have a sub-selection of fields of their own.